asaurasieu/SSL_CyberSecurity/README.md

-# A Self Supervised Learning Multiclass for CAN BUS Intrusion Detection
+# Multiclass SSL Intrusion Detection for Automotive CAN

 Master's thesis code for injection attacks on automotive CAN traffic using self supervised pretraining (masked reconstruction) with a downstream